-- Review session information in June with co-chair and steering committee members and finalize participant and presider information, especially participant name, institution, and presentation title. - Final program changes to be published in the Program Book are due in the Program Unit Management System by May 1.
+Review session information in June with co-chair and steering committee members and finalize participant and presider information, especially participant name, institution, and presentation title. • Final program changes to be published in the Program Book are due in the Program Unit Management System by July 1.
+Changes requested after this date will be made only at the discretion of the Director of Programs.